Vergina Sun: North Macedonia

 In North Macedonia, the symbol is known as Sun of Kutleš (Сонце од Кутлеш).
-In 1992, Todor Petrov proposed the Vergina Sun as the national symbol of the Republic of Macedonia (now North Macedonia).
-The symbol was adopted by the newly independent country in the same year, displaying it on its new flag.
+In 1992, Todor Petrov proposed the Vergina Sun as the national symbol of the newly declared Republic of Macedonia (now North Macedonia).
+The symbol was adopted by the country in the same year, displaying it on its new flag.
 This lasted until 1995, when the Republic of Macedonia was forced to modify its flag by Greece.

 The decision in the Republic of Macedonia caused controversy both within the republic and outside it in its relations with Greece.
 The republic's large Albanian minority complained that it was an ethnic Macedonian symbol and was not suitable for a multi-ethnic state.

 Greek opposition was even more vehement.
 The Greek government and many Greek people, especially Greek Macedonians, saw it as the misappropriation of a Hellenic symbol and a direct claim on the legacy of Philip II.
 The dispute was exacerbated by clauses in the Republic of Macedonia's constitution that Greeks saw as a territorial claim on the Greek region of Macedonia.
 A Greek Foreign Ministry spokesman said in January 1995 that "the symbol is Greek and has been stolen."
 Nationalists on both sides subsequently associated the symbol with the (much later) Star of Bethlehem and have argued that their respective communities have used the symbol for sacred purposes before the Vergina discovery.

 Speaking on the BBC World Service's The World Today programme, archaeologist Bajana Mojsov from the Republic of Macedonia said that "the symbolic weight attached to the Vergina Star was archaeologically absurd – but politically inevitable," arguing:

 The star of Vergina applies to the 3rd century BC northern Greece – a very different situation, not related to the 21st century AD.
 I think it's modern politics, and we're witnessing the use of an archaeological symbol for history that it's really not related to.

 At the same time, Demetrius Floudas, Senior Associate at Hughes Hall, Cambridge, and one of the leading analysts of the Macedonia naming dispute, claimed that:

 what prompted the adoption of the Vergina Star was a desire from Skopje's part to advance maximalist objectives in order to barter with them for other concessions at the negotiating table when the time comes.